aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/chart-format/_index.md

 - Working with gridlines.

 ### **Setting Chart Area**
-There are different kinds of areas in a chart and Aspose.Cells provides the flexibility to modify the appearance of each area.
-Developers can apply different formatting settings on an area by changing its foreground color, background color, and fill format etc.
+There are different kinds of areas in a chart, and Aspose.Cells provides the flexibility to modify the appearance of each area.
+Developers can apply different formatting settings on an area by changing its foreground color, background color, and fill format, etc.

 In the example given below, we have applied different formatting settings on different kinds of areas of a chart.
 These areas include: